-The Unmanageable Debt indicator measures the percentage of households where the household is falling behind with bills or credit commitments and either making excessive debt repayments or is in arrears on monthly commitments (liquidity problems); or where the household is burdened by high debt levels relative to annual income (solvency problems).
-Find out more about this indicator.
+Households with unmanageable debt are falling behind with bills or credit commitments and are either having to make excessive debt repayments or are in arrears on monthly commitments (liquidity problems); or they are burdened by high debt levels relative to annual income (solvency problems).

 The definition of Unmanageable Debt follows ONS’ definition of Problem Debt.
 A household is defined as being in problem debt if household members encounter liquidity problems only, solvency problems only or both liquidity and solvency problems.

 Liquidity problems are encountered where household debt repayments represent at least 25% of net monthly income and at least one adult in the household reports falling behind with bills or credit commitments; or where at least one adult in the household is currently in two or more consecutive months arrears on bills or credit commitments and at least one adult in the household reports falling behind with bills or credit commitments.